 The manufacturer shall also prepare a 24-hour composite sample of cement from current production according to ASTM C183.
 This sample will be tested by the Central Materials Laboratory for acceptance.

-Iowa may approve a source based on another state source approval, provided that state will agree to the terms in Appendix C and the source meets Section 4101 of the Iowa DOT Standard Specifications.
+Iowa may approve a source based on another state source approval, provided that state will agree to the terms specified in this IM, and the source meets Section 4101 of the Iowa DOT Standard Specifications.

 Mixing of cement from different sources, different plants, or of different types in one storage bin or silo will not be allowed.